Open today from 09:00 until 17:00

 Spathiphyllum wallisii

-The classic and most widely grown Peace Lily, known for its graceful arching stems and reliable flowering.
+The classic and most widely grown Peace Lily, Spathiphyllum wallisii, is also known as 'White Sails' due to its distinctive blooms.
+It is known for its graceful arching stems and reliable flowering.
+This variety can become quite tall, making it a striking feature in any room.
 Ideal for beginners.

 Spathiphyllum ‘Sweet Chico’